avgjoe1017/ie_v2/PROGRESS.md

   - Initialized new git repository in `ie_v2` directory (previously git repo was at user home level).
   - Created comprehensive root-level `.gitignore` to exclude node_modules, database files, cache directories, theme files, and CSV data files.
   - Committed all project files (73 files, 15,849 insertions) with initial commit message.
+  - Updated remote to point to new repository: `https://github.com/avgjoe1017/ie_v2.git`
-  - Successfully pushed to GitHub repository: `https://github.com/avgjoe1017/inside_edition_call_list.git` on `master` branch.
+  - Successfully pushed all code to new GitHub repository on `master` branch (115 objects, 150.17 KiB).
   - Rationale: Repository needed to be properly initialized at project root level to track only relevant project files and avoid tracking system/user files.
+Moved to dedicated `ie_v2` repository for better organization.

 ## 2024-12-08 23:30 EST
 - **Design System Application:**